Skip to main content

 Implementing robust error handling is crucial for creating reliable integrations with the Posta API.
 Follow these best practices to effectively manage and respond to various error scenarios:

-When receiving an error, carefully examine the title
+When receiving an error, carefully examine the title, detail, and errors fields to determine the appropriate action:Example:

 For transient errors, implement a retry mechanism to improve the reliability of your integration: